 - Designers or manufacturers of defective vehicles

-We are looking for the negligence that caused the crash.
+Our Omaha motorcycle accident lawyers look for the negligence that caused the crash.
 Negligence can be thought of as carelessness.
 It has many forms.
 While a texting driver is a fairly obvious example of carelessness, perhaps less obvious is the negligence of a truck driver who violates rules regarding how long they can drive continuously without a break, and therefore causes an accident because of drowsiness.
 Another example is the carelessness of a manufacturer of a defective motorcycle part, which malfunctions unexpectedly and causes you to crash.

 Helmet Laws in Nebraska